alanhaugen/gameengine/report/report.md

 $$p_k+1 = p_k + v_k \Delta t$$

-Acceleration is simply terrain normal devided by 500 to slow it down, gravity and velocity in the y-direction is ignored for simplicity.
+Acceleration is simply terrain normal divided by 500 to slow it down, gravity and velocity in the y-direction is ignored for simplicity.

+Because the simulation ignores gravity and the velocity's y-component, the terrain normal itself acts as a simplified acceleration vector.

 $$ a_{slope} = \frac{terrain \quad normal}{500.0f} $$

 GetHeight, GetNormal and GetFriction in terrain.cpp are all O(1) thanks to using a lookup table into the regular grid (generated with regular triangulation) instead of looping through all of the vertices and doing barycentric coordinate calculations on each vertex.
 This speeds up the simulation considerably.

-The water emitter uses the Object Pool pattern (Nystrom 2021a).
+The water emitter uses the Object Pool pattern (Nystrøm 2021a).
 This pattern makes the simulation run faster by pre-allocating all the needed components up-front, and reusing them as needed.
 Sadly, this was not achieved with the tracking splines.
 Tracking splines take some processing to generate as old splines are removed and new ones are generated every so often, based on a timer.
-This results on noticeable lag, even on modern systems.
+This results in noticeable lag, even on modern systems.

 The engine has a built in collision detection and response engine, a physics engine.
 It is called AAPhysics, and is one of the Systems.
-You can use it to create Sphere Components and Box Components, which can be attached to game objects to make them register and react to collisions.
+You can use it to create Sphere Collision Components and Box Collision Components, which can be attached to game objects to make them register and react to collisions.
 By adding Box Collider to the rollingsphere game objects, the spheres collide and stop when touching other objects with box or sphere colliders attached to them.

 ![Textured mesh with normals of Snøhetta 62,343036$^\circ$, 9,179474$^\circ$, at Dovre, Norway.](mesh_hetta.png)